ATS Resume Keywords: What to Include and Why

 Where should I put keywords on my resume?

-What is keyword stuffing and why is it bad?
+What is keyword stuffing on a resume, and why should I avoid it?

 Should I use exact wording from the job description?